ecotaxa/ecotaxa_py_client/docs/WIPApi.md

 System Status

-**Report the status**, mainly used for verifying that the server is up.
+Report the status, mainly used for verifying that the server is up.

 ### Example